luanaschuler/luanaschuler/README.md

 ## Hi there!
-I'm Luana Caroline and I'm a frontend developer intern!
+I'm Luana Caroline and I'm a frontend developer!

 - Currently working with Frontend projects
 - Trying to learn Typescript